anze3db/blog/_posts/2022-12-21-python-enum.md

 # image: assets/pics/django32-query-perf.png
 ---

 Python 3.11 was released almost two months ago and brought [some great improvements to the Enum class](https://docs.python.org/3/whatsnew/3.11.html#enum).
-Unfortunately, there is also a breaking change if you are using Enum classes with a `str`/`int` mixin:
+Unfortunately, there is also a breaking change and you might be impacted if you are using Enum classes with a `str`/`int` mixin:

 ```python
 from enum import Enum